tchawou-daniel/cybersec/README.md

     *slowhttptest -c 1000 -H -g -o slowhttp -i 10 -r 200 -t GET -u http://localhost:8086/ -x 24 -p 3
  - if service available:   YES
     * if **service available: YES** then the system is secure
- - You can see my test on the picture below
+ - You can see my test on the picture bellow
     * ![screenshot](previews/test-htttpattack.png)
  - Inspiration links:
    * https://www.youtube.com/watch?v=lNzMIeyLIPM